Ozzi48/super-exchange-frontend/README.md

 ## Introduction

 Welcome to our frontend repository!
-This project utilizes Vite.js and Vue to create a powerful and efficient user interface for our application.
+This project serves as a frontend interface for our currency converter application.
+Utilizing Vite.js and Vue, we've crafted an efficient and powerful user interface to facilitate seamless currency exchange operations for our application.

 ## Tech Stack